 Givers who get are prone to addiction.

-When we are aware of our intentions to “get,” the healthiest choice we can make is to give ourselves what we truly seek (love, attention, comfort, etc.) instead of looking to get from others.
-If we don’t feel worthy to give ourselves that much, or receive that much from Life, here’s a link to another free article on forgiving ourselves https://www.facebook.com/willyouguru/posts/616458965210043
+When we are aware of our intentions to “get”, the healthiest choice we can make is to give ourselves what we truly seek (love, attention, comfort, etc.) instead of looking to get from others.
+If we don’t feel worthy to give ourselves that much, or receive that much from Life, here’s a link to another free article on forgiving ourselves https://www.willyou.guru/forgiving-ourselves/

 What kind of giver are you?

-If you’ve been reading this article and discovering that you may be giving with the hope of getting, take a momet to appreciate and compliment yourself for what you have done WELL, and simply be aware of your intentions in the future.
+If you’ve been reading this article and discovering that you may be giving with the hope of getting.
+Then, take a moment to appreciate and compliment yourself for what you have done WELL!
+And simply be aware of your intentions in the future.
 If you need love, praise, affection, attention or appreciation, you can learn to give that gift to YOURSELF first!